-Cherie L. Brant - Member of Audit Committee, Member of Indigenous Peoples, Safety & Operations Committee
+Cherie L. Brant - Member of Governance & Regulatory Committee, Member of Indigenous Peoples, Safety & Operations Committee

-Cherie Brant is a partner and national leader for the Indigenous law group at Borden Ladner Gervais LLP.
+Cherie Brant is a partner and national leader for Indigenous law group at Borden Ladner Gervais LLP.
 Ms. Brant has a commercial practice across a wide variety of sectors, including energy and transmission, land development and financing on First Nations lands, franchising, cannabis and economic development.
 She also provides strategic policy and governance counsel to Indigenous groups.
 Prior to joining Borden Ladner Gervais LLP, Ms. Brant was a partner at another major Canadian law firm, where she had been practicing since 2013.

 Ms. Brant is both Mohawk and Ojibway from the Mohawks of the Bay of Quinte and Wiikwemkoong Unceded Indian Territory.
-She serves on the boards of the Anishnawbe Health Foundation, Canadian Council for Aboriginal Business and participates on the advisory committees for the Aboriginal Energy Working Group of the Independent Electricity System Operator (IESO), the Aboriginal Education Council for Centennial College and Advisory Council for Nationhood Council House.
+She serves on the boards of Toronto-Dominion Bank, the Anishnawbe Health Foundation, Canadian Council for Aboriginal Business, Canadian Club of Toronto and participates on the Aboriginal Education Council for Centennial College.
 Her previous directorships include Women's College Hospital and Trillium Gift of Life.